whatsupmailbox/whatsupmailbox.github.io/_posts/2016-09-07-Oui-Please-Vol-2-3-Summer-Escapade-Subscription-Box-September-2016-Review-Coupon.md

 <br>

 <i class="icon-exclamation-sign"></i> **My Thoughts:** This "Summer Escapade" box probably would have been more appreciated during the summer, but thankfully I live in Los Angeles where even in early September it's still hot and sunny, so I can still fully appreciate all the items in this box.
 There were a couple of brand repeats in this box from Vol. 2.2, but I loved those brands so I'm totally not complaining!
 One thing that I probably was not expecting was the amount of face creams I received, 3 in total!
 Personally I'm not too excited about skincare since I have very specific needs and super sensitive skin, but that's just me.
 I'm sure those of you who are skincare addicts would rejoice in receiving these moisturizers.
-All totaled up, the value of this box came up to $
+All totaled up, the value of this box came up to $330 which is more than double the cost!

 If you haven't subscribed yet, you can [subscribe here] (https://ouipleasebox.com){:target="_blank"} and use coupon code **OUIWHATSUP** to get 20% off any subscription.
 That brings the cost down to $120 for one box or $520 for a whole year!
 That's a très good deal!

-*FYI, Vol. 2.2 box is still available so if you subscribe now, you'll be getting this box.
-Just remember that variations exist for this subscription so you may not be getting the same items as me, but the personalized scarf will for sure be included.*

 <br>